brightsparklabs/appcli/README.md

 ## (Optional) Preset Configurations

-The `configure init` command deploys default configuration files (from `configurable/`) to the installed instance.
+The `configure init` command initialises the install location with the configuration templates from the  `configurable_templates_dir`.
-`appcli` supports having multiple configuration groups for deployment to specified environments.
-For example, a project may need separate separate configuration files for dpeloying to:

-- AWS
-- Azure
-- OnPrem
-- etc...
+In some instances, it is useful to be able to tweak these files for various preset scenarios.
+E.g.
+If a system is deployed on-premise it might enable a set of local services which are not needed if the system if deployed to a cloud environment.

+`appcli` support defining `presets` to support this use case.
 This is done by having configuring the `PresetConfiguration` block of the project.

 ```python
 configuration = Configuration(